cjdbarlow/bedside-notebook/anaesthesia/opthal/opthal-la.md

 >Blood loss: Negligible  <br>
 >Special: Hyaluronidase: Hydrolyses hyaluronan, reducing integrity of the extracellular matrix and increasing tissue permeability

-Local anaesthetic with or without sedation is a common technique for many ocular surgeries including:
+Local anaesthetic with or without sedation for eye surgery is:
+* Common
+* Relatively free of risk
+Predominant morbidity related to oversedation.
+* Used for many ocular surgeries including:
 	* Trabeculectomy
 	50-80 minutes.
 	* Intraocular Lens Insertion

 ##Techniques